oracle/docker-images/CONTRIBUTING.md

 # Contributing
 Oracle welcomes contributions to this repository from anyone.

-If you want to submit a pull request to fix an bug or enhance an existing `Dockerfile`, please first open an issue and link to that issue when you submit your pull request.
+If you want to submit a pull request to fix a bug or enhance an existing `Dockerfile`, please first open an issue and link to that issue when you submit your pull request.